 Selecting optional start states for the simulation run is accessed from the "Compute" tab of the Watershed Explorer.
-Click on the "Start States" node under the simulation run to display the Component Editor for the start states (Figure 185).
+Click on the "Start States" node under the simulation run to display the Component Editor for the start states (Figure 211).
 The "Start States" and other optional tabs are always shown when ever the Component Editor is shown.
 You can choose the states you wish to use from the selection list.
 Only states saved by a different simulation run using the same basin model are shown.
 The only way to create states for use as saved states is by allowing the program to save them during a separate simulation run.
+You will not be able to select start states unless there are valid states available.

 Selecting optional save states for the simulation run is accessed from the "Compute" tab of the Watershed Explorer.
-Click on the "Save States" node under the simulation run to display the Component Editor for save states (Figure 186).
+Click on the "Save States" node under the simulation run to display the Component Editor for save states (Figure 212).
 The "Save States" and other optional tabs are always shown when ever the Component Editor is shown.
 You must specify a name for the saves and optionally may enter a description.
 There are two ways to specify when the states will be saved: at the end of the simulation run, or at a given time during the simulation run.
 If you select to save states at the end of the run, the program will automatically determine the correct date and time to save states.
 If you select to save states at a specific time, you must enter the date and time.
 The specified date and time must be after the start and either at or before the end of the simulation run.

-Figure 186.
+Figure 212.
 Configuring a simulation run to save states at the end of the compute time window.